 Call for grant proposals for the Dutch Fund for Climate and Development (DFCD)

 The Dutch Fund for Climate and Development (DFCD) has been established to finance climate projects in developing countries.
-The call for applications for grant funding of €160 million was opened on 19 November 2018.
-Via this call for applications one organisation, or consortium, will be selected to act as fund manager.
+The call for applications for grant funding of €160 million has been closed on 22 February 2019..

 Dutch climate finance